Chyogeesh/full_stack_development_internship/README.md

 Define Entity Classes:

 Define entities to represent your social media data, such as User, Post, Analytics, etc., annotated with JPA annotations for persistence.
+Frontend Setup using React
+Create a React App:

+Set up a new React application using Create React App or your preferred method.
+Install Necessary Packages:

+Install packages like axios for making HTTP requests and any UI libraries you want to use (e.g., reactstrap for Bootstrap components).